-- If the tenant does not object to your claim on the security deposit:
+- If the tenant does not object to the claim on the security deposit:

-You can deduct the amount you had claimed and then return the remainder of the security deposit to the tenant within 30 days of your initial written notice.
+The landlord can deduct the amount claimed and then return the remainder of the security deposit to the tenant within 30 days of the initial written notice.

-- If the tenant does object to your claim:
+- If the tenant does object to the claim:

 The matter could go to court.
-Whichever party wins will be entitled to the court awarded sum, plus will be allowed to recover court costs and attorney fees from the losing party.
+Whichever party wins will be entitled to the court awarded sum, plus court costs and attorney fees from the losing party.

 What Is Florida's Security Deposit Law?

-For the original text of the security deposit law in Florida, please consult Statute 83.49.
+For the original text of the security deposit law in Florida, please see Statute 83.49.